Tiered Chevron Maxi Dress Tutorial

 Try on the dress and make adjustments as needed to the elastic.
 (The final tier adds weight to the dress so you may need to tighten the elastic.)

-Use a tight zig zag stitch and sew the edges of the elastic together.
-Trim any excess and close the casings.
-Make sure the fabric is evenly distribute along the elastic and then make a st right stitch through the elastic at the side seams.
-(This will keep the elastic from shifting too much.)
+Make sure the fabric is evenly distributed along the elastic, and then make a stitch, right through the elastic, at the side seams.
+(This will keep the elastic from shifting around too much.)

-Hem the Bottom tier if desired.
+Hem the bottom tier if desired.

 You’re done!

-did you use any boning?
+1. did you use any boning?

 i am looking for a strapless dress pattern like thing with no boning for a school assessment

-NO boning – I just wore a strapless bra.
+1. NO boning – I just wore a strapless bra.

 Thank you!
 I will try to let you know how it goes. 🙂 I am petite, 5'4, so I'm going to have to see if I can do it but not let it swallow me whole.
 However this is baby #3 & I'm already popping out so as long as I can wear it thru the summer, I will be happy!